-5.1 The Secretary of State's Guidance advises that the cumulative impact of a significant number of licensed premises concentrated in one area is a proper matter for the Authority to take into account when developing its policy statement.
-The Authority may adopt aproduce a cumulative impact assessment specific cumulative impact policy for a particular area if there is a clear evidential basis to do so.
-It considers it appropriate.
-The effect of this policy would be that there would be a presumption to refuse new applications or applications to materially vary a licence where relevant representations are received about the cumulative impact on the licensing objectives.
-It would then be the responsibility of the applicant to evidence that the premises would not add to the problems generated by the concentration of licensed premises in that area.
-Before adopting apublishing a cumulative impact assessmentpolicy, the Licensing Authority will must consult residents and businesses in the proposed area.
-The licensing authority, as a responsible authority, would have regard to any published cumulative impact assessment when deciding whether to make representations to the Licensing Committee.
+5.1 The Secretary of State's Guidance advises that the cumulative impact of a significant number of licensed premises concentrated in one area can be such as to give rise to serious problems of crime, disorder and/or public nuisance and is a proper matter for the Authority to take into account when developing its policy statement.
+The Authority may produce a cumulative impact assessment for a particular area if there is a clear evidential basis to do so.
+Before publishing a cumulative impact assessment, the Licensing Authority will consult: